 Ricotta

 Ricotta is a mainstay of Italian cooking.
-You may see it referenced as a “milk cheese” although some insist it is not a cheese at all.
+You might see it referred to as a “milk cheese” although some insist it is not a cheese at all.
 Whey, which is a byproduct of cheese production, is used to make ricotta.

 Not only is it a popular ingredient in such dishes as lasagna, ricotta is used in a wide variety of desserts as well, including cheesecake and turnovers.